bprinty/vuex-reflect/docs/guide/store/overview.md

 ## Clearing Store Data

 We showed in the [Models](/guide/models/overview.md) section of the documentation how to use models to clear data from the store when a component is destroyed.
-Here is some code showing how you might do the same thing without using the ORM from this library:
+Here is some code showing how you might do the same thing without using ES6 classes:

 ```html
 <template></template>